BasheerShalabi/basheershalabi/README.md

 ## About Me

-I'm a dedicated full-stack developer with a drive to create practical, user-focused applications.
-I specialize in frontend and backend development, with a knack for integrating AI and research-based features into my work.
+Full-stack developer with a passion for building impactful, user-focused applications.
+I specialize in both frontend and backend development, and I enjoy bridging the gap between clean UI design and efficient server-side logic.

-I enjoy tackling challenging problems, continuously learning, and collaborating on software solutions.
+What drives me is solving real-world problems through code — whether that’s developing AI-powered tools or building full-featured platforms.
+I’m always learning, always iterating, and always striving to make my work more meaningful.

-I also have a growing interest in game development and enjoy exploring its creative and technical aspects.
+I'm especially drawn to projects that blend creativity and logic — and I’m always open to collaboration, feedback, and new challenges.

 ---